Skip to content

 What are the six qualitative parts of tragedy according to Aristotle?

-Aristotle argues that tragedy consists of mythos or plot, ethos or character, dianoia or thought, lexis or diction, melos or song, and opsis or spectacle.
-These elements appear in order of importance within his seminal treatise Poetics which remains the earliest surviving example of theatrical theory.
+Aristotle argued that tragedy consists of six qualitative parts in order of importance: mythos or plot, ethos or character, dianoia or thought, lexis or diction, melos or song, and opsis or spectacle.
+He set these out in his Poetics, written around 335 BCE.